bacardi55/bacardi55.org/_posts/2017-03-19-kalliopé-what-time-is-it-in.md

 ---
 layout: post
 title: Kalliopé, what time is it in …
-subtile: "Useful when you work with multiple country and timezone!"
+subtitle: "Useful when you work with multiple country and timezone!"
 tags: kalliope home_automation gmaps
 ---